bgruening/docker-galaxy-stable/README.md

 Tips for Running Jobs Outside the Container
 ---------------------------------------------

-In its default state Galaxy is assumes both the Galaxy source code and various temporary files are available on shared file systems across the cluster.
+In its default state Galaxy assumes both the Galaxy source code and various temporary files are available on shared file systems across the cluster.
 When using Condor or SLURM (as described above) to run jobs outside of the Docker container one can take steps to mitegate these assumptions.